Entanglement-assisted quantum feedback control

-The system of interest is a nano-mechanical oscillator connected to an optical cavity shown in Fig.~\ref{Setup}.
-Let $(\hat q_1, \hat p_1)$ be the position and momentum operators of the oscillator, and $\hat a_2$ be the annihilation operator of the cavity.
+The system of interest is an opto-mechanical oscillator shown in Fig.~\ref{Setup}.
+Let $(\hat q_1, \hat p_1)$ be the position and momentum operators of the mechanical oscillator, and $\hat a_2$ be the annihilation operator of the optical cavity.
 The system Hamiltonian is given by